Ladislav Žák: Career

 Also in 1927, Žák wrote his first theoretical essay, O syntézu kreslení dneška (On the Synthesis of Drawing Today).

 In the 1930s, he participated in designing of Prague's functionalist housing estate known as Baba.
 Examples of his work in Baba include the interior plans of Spišek House, the terrace addition to Uhlíř House, as well as being the architect for Villa Čeněk, Villa Herain, Villa Hain, and Villa Zaorálek.
 In 1932, he developed the concept of Werkbund houses that contained a bedroom for one person only along with other functional spaces. Žák found design inspiration from ocean liners and airplanes.

 After gaining an interest in the architecture of villas, in his early thirties, he built several villas which are considered masterpieces of Czech functionalism.
 From 1934 to 1935, he designed villas of the filmmaker Martin Frič and the actress Lída Baarová.
 However, later he focused mainly on the furniture design and problems of the landscape architecture.
 From 1936, he began documenting country landscape in Czechoslovakia.
 This was particularly difficult following the Czechoslovak coup d'état of 1948, during the period of heavy landscape industrialization.
 He was intimidated by articles published in the specialized magazines, but thanks to an intercession by his colleague Jaroslav Fragner, Žák was allowed to continue teaching at the Academy of Fine Arts.

 After the Second World War, Žák designed a number of stone memorials and gravehouses in Ležáky.
-In the 1950s, the Praha-Smíchov railway station was enlarged following the plans of Žák and Jan Závorka.
+In the 1950s, the Praha-Smíchov railway station was enlarged following the plans of Žák and Jan Zázvorka.

 In his later years, Žák focused mainly on developing his architectural theories.
 He summarized his research and insights in his main theoretical work, Obytná krajina ("The Inhabited Landscape"), which was published in 1947.